towersvault/shinpokered/patches_and_info/Guide_to_New_Player_Functions.md

 5 - Revive items can only be used outside of battle.
 6 - Wild Mewtwo uses trainer AI to choose its moves, and it also blocks you from using a Master Ball.
 7 - Non-link battles in hard mode use the Stadium 1 formulas for critical hit probability.
-Warning - The difficulty will be compounded if both trainer scaling and hard mode are active.
+8 - Wild pokemon DVs get 1 re-roll each if less than 4, biasing them upwards a little bit Warning - The difficulty will be compounded if both trainer scaling and hard mode are active.

 **Scale Enemy Trainer Levels**